-Throughout the US there are many freelance video crews.
-So, before selecting which one to use, the client should narrow down the list based on geographic location of where the video needs to be shot.
+Throughout the U.S. there are many freelance video crews.
+So, before selecting which one to use, you should narrow the list based on shoot location.
 Based on the quality you may opt to use a crew based a few hours away or to use a crew that is completely local to your location.
 Format also reduces your options for local crew.
-Many smaller markets do not have camera crews with high definition gear, or directors of photography experienced with operating it.
+Many smaller markets do not have camera crews with the right gear or experience.

-The first issue to be tackled is the quality of the video to be captured.
-If you need b-roll of a building in the daylight with no audio to air on your local cable access station, video crews are not the best idea.
-The cost would far out way the use of the footage, calling a local television station’s news department will save you a lot of money.
+The first issue is the quality of the video.
+If you need B-roll of a building in the daylight with no audio to air on your local cable station, video crews are not the best idea.
+The cost would far outweigh the use of the footage.
 However, if you are creating a marketing video for a major corporation and you need an interview of the CEO, it will be worthwhile to hire a professional camera operator to ensure good lighting, frame technique, and perhaps hiring a professional audio operator, grip or make-up artist.
-These individuals will be worth their weight in gold.

-In seeking out the video crew that best suits your needs you should interview the camera operator and ask about past assignments that he has completed that are similar to yours.
-In addition, you may want to ask for a resume (they typically include past assignments, specialty skills, awards and education).
+When seeking out the video crew that best suits your needs you should interview the camera operator and ask about past assignments that they have completed that are similar to yours.
+In addition, you may want to ask for a resume (they typically include past assignments, specialty skills, awards, and education.)
 In most cases, the camera operator will have a video reel to provide samples of work.
-If they don’t, you may want to be apprehensive of their quality.
+If they don’t, you may want to be apprehensive about their quality.

 Every video shoot requires different staff on location.
-Many times it may be just producer and camera operator.
-Other shoots may include make-up artists, production assistants, grips, gaffers, electricians and other staff.
-Video Crews normally come in either one man band or two man crew.
-The one man band is best for smaller shoots shooting primarily b-roll.
-In this instance the camera operator is responsible for his camera gear as well as audio.
-The two man crew typically is referring to camera operator with a sound person.
+Many times it may be just a producer and camera operator.
+Other shoots may include make-up artists, production assistants, grips, gaffers, electricians, and other staff.
+Video crews normally come in either one-man band or two-man crew.
+The one-man band is best for smaller shoots shooting primarily B-roll.
+In this instance, the camera operator is responsible for his camera gear as well as audio.
+The two-man crew typically is referring to a camera operator with a sound person.
 Many freelance sound operators are talented in other areas, such as lighting, that will help round out the crew.

-Every video crew will come with similar equipment (camera, tripod, monitor, lighting, audio, vehicle, light grip gear).
-Many times the audio items will be more robust if the video crew is two man vs. the one man band.
+Every video crew will come with similar equipment (camera, tripod, monitor, lighting, audio, vehicle, light grip gear.)
+Many times the audio items will be more robust if the video crew is two-man vs. one-man band.
 In addition, many video crews travel with additional gear that is billed only if used on location.
-These extra items include wide angle lens, HMI lighting fixtures, and additional decks
+These extra items include wide angle lens, HMI lighting fixtures, and additional decks.

 Many producers make specific requests for other gear including: